Mega-Fi/megafi-docs/landing/docs/technical/architecture.md

 ## FAQ

 **Is the architecture open source?**
 Smart contracts are open source.
-Frontend and backend will be open-sourced gradually.

 **Can I build on top of MegaFi?**
 Yes.
-Use SDK or interact with contracts directly.
+Interact with contracts directly using standard web3 libraries.

 **How are upgrades handled?**
 Via proxy pattern.
 Governance will control upgrades eventually.

 **What happens if MegaETH goes down?**
 Transactions halt but funds remain safe.
 Resume when network returns.

-**Are there API rate limits?**
-Yes.
-Public API: 100 req/min.
-Higher limits available for partners.

 ## Next Steps